Synerise/vtex-components/IO/RecoSlider/docs/README.md

 | `displayAttributes` | `string` | An array of item attributes which value will be returned in a recommendation response.
 The array will be merged together with the configuration of the recommendation.
 A comma-separated list of attributes.|
 | `includeContextItems` | `boolean` | An array of item attributes which value will be returned in a recommendation response.
 The array will be merged together with the configuration of the recommendation. |
 <!-- prettier-ignore-end -->

+## Synerise events

+#### Automatically handled by Synerise API

+- `recommendation.generated` - Triggered when a recommendation is generated.
+- `recommendation.click` - Triggered when a user is redirected to the product page with a link from the recommendation.

+#### Manually added to component's frontend code

+- `recommendation.view` – Triggered when recommendation component is rendered.
+[See implementation](/IO/RecoSlider/react/components/RecoSlider.tsx#L68)